 Arrangements were in place to safeguard children and vulnerable adults from abuse.
 These arrangements reflected relevant legislation and local requirements.
 Policies were accessible to all staff.
 The policies clearly outlined who to contact for further guidance if staff had concerns about a patient's welfare.
-There was a lead member of staff for safeguarding.
+There were child and adult lead members of staff for safeguarding.
 The GPs attended safeguarding meetings when possible and always provided reports where necessary for other agencies.
 Staff demonstrated they understood their

 - responsibilities and all had received training on safeguarding children and vulnerable adults relevant to their role.
-GPs were trained to child protection or child safeguarding level three. - A notice in the waiting room advised patients that chaperones were available if required.
+GPs and nurses were trained to child safeguarding level 3. - A notice in the waiting room advised patients that chaperones were available if required.
 All staff who acted as chaperones were trained for the role and had received a Disclosure and Barring Service (DBS) check.
-(DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable). - The practice maintained appropriate standards of cleanliness and hygiene.
+(DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable). - The practice maintained good standards of cleanliness and hygiene.
 We observed the premises to be clean and tidy.
-The practice nurse was the infection control clinical lead who liaised with the local infection prevention teams to keep up to date with best practice.
-There was an infection control protocol in place and staff had received up to date training.
-Annual infection control audits were undertaken and we saw evidence that action was taken to address any improvements identified as a result. - The arrangements for managing medicines, including emergency medicines and vaccines, in the practice kept patients safe (including obtaining, prescribing, recording, handling, storing, security and disposal).
-Processes were in place for handling repeat prescriptions.
-The practice carried out regular medicines audits, with the support of the local CCG pharmacy teams, to ensure prescribing was in line with best practice guidelines for safe prescribing.
+The practice manager was the infection prevention and control clinical lead (we were told that this role would be taken over by the nurse practitioner) who liaised with the local infection prevention teams to keep up to date with best practice.
+There was an infection prevention and control protocol in place and staff had received up to date training.
+Annual infection prevention and control audits were undertaken and we saw evidence that action was taken to address any improvements identified as a result. - The arrangements for managing medicines, including emergency medicines and vaccines, in the practice kept patients safe (including obtaining, prescribing, recording, handling, storing, security and disposal).
+Processes were in place for handling repeat prescriptions which included the review of high risk medicines.
+The practice carried out regular medicines audits, with the support of the local CCG pharmacy teams and an attached medicines management pharmacist to ensure prescribing was in line with best practice guidelines for safe prescribing.
 Blank prescription forms and pads were securely stored and there were systems in place to monitor their use.
-Patient Group Directions had been adopted by the practice to allow nurses to administer medicines in line with legislation. - We reviewed four personnel files and found appropriate recruitment checks had been undertaken prior to employment.
-For example, proof of identification, references, qualifications, registration with the appropriate professional body and the appropriate checks through the Disclosure and Barring Service.
-However the practice did not keep personell records in one file which meant that it was at times difficult to evidence appropriate recruitment checks.
+One of the nurses had qualified as an Independent Prescriber and could therefore prescribe medicines.
+They received mentorship and support from the medical staff for this extended role.
+Patient Group Directions had been adopted by the practice to allow nurses to administer medicines in line with legislation.
+Health Care Assistants were trained to administer vaccines and medicines against a patient specific prescription or direction from a prescriber. - We reviewed three personnel files and found appropriate recruitment checks had been undertaken prior to employment.
+For example, proof of identification, references, qualifications, registration with the appropriate professional body and the appropriate DBS checks.